PlasmaPy/hack.plasmapy.org/pages/index.md

     </div>
 </div>

+We thank everyone for participating in **Plasma Hack Week** held both June 28–July 2, 2021 and July 11–15, 2022!

+Though these events have concluded, we are keeping the event webpage open as a community resource.

-Hello world!
-We are pleased to announce the return of the **Plasma Hack Week**, which will be held remotely from July 11 – July 15, 2022.
-For additional information please check out the
+For additional information please check out the [2022 About page](./2022/about)
-[2022 About page](./2022/about), and stay tuned as more details are released.

 ## What is a hack week and hacking?